At a Glance

 Faculty and staff prepare graduates for work and life in the 21st century

-Minnesota's second-largest public university, with more than 16,200 students, is located about an hour northwest of Minneapolis, along the oak-crowned west bank of the Mississippi River.
+St. Cloud State University is one of the largest public universities in Minnesota with more than 15,000 students.
+The university is located about an hour northwest of Minneapolis, along the oak-crowned west bank of the Mississippi River.

 St. Cloud State’s undergraduate programs hold nearly every available national accreditation.
 Students choose from more than 200 majors, minors and pre-professional programs, including regional rarities such as meteorology and geographic information systems.